kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 ### Step 4: Editing pipeline

 This pipeline consists of six stages.
-We will demonstrate steps and tasks in each stage.
+We will demonstrate the steps and tasks in each stage.

 #### Stage I: Pull Source Code (Checkout SCM)